kyverno/chainsaw/website/docs/steps/index.md

 # What is a test step

-A test step is made of three main components used to dermine the actions Chainsaw will perform when executing the step.
+A test step is made of three main components used to determine the actions Chainsaw will perform when executing the step.

 1. The [try](./try.md) statement *(required)*
 1. The [catch](./catch.md) statement *(optional)*